Sushmitha-S570745/from-Sushmitha/README.md

 |How to handle ourselves in hard times|tells about dealing with feelings of loneliness and getting through hard times in life|sadhguru|
 |The power of 3:40AM|Sadhguru delves into what makes the time of 3:40 AM or “Brahma Muhurtam” significant, particularly for spiritual seekers, and also explains how one can make the most of it.|sadhguru|

+---

+#### Favorite Quotes

+"I'm selfish, impatient and a little insecure.
+I make mistakes, I am out of control and at times hard to handle.
+But if you can't handle me at my worst, then you sure as hell don't deserve me at my best.”
+― Marilyn Monroe

+“You've gotta dance like there's nobody watching,
+Love like you'll never be hurt,
+Sing like there's nobody listening,
+And live like it's heaven on earth.”
+― William W. Purkey